open-uem/openuem-docs/docs/02-Installation/02-Agent/01-windows.md

 ## 2.1 Silent installation from the command-line

+The agent requires some certificates that you can either place them next to the installer or use the installer flags to specify the location.

-To install the agent from the command-line you must place the following certificate and private key files in the same location where the openuem-agent-setup.exe is located:
+If you want to place the certificates next to the installer, you must place the following certificate and private key files in the same location where the openuem-agent-setup.exe is located:

-- ca.cer, this is the Certification Authority file.
+- ca.cer, this is the Certification Authority certificate file.
 You should find the file in the folder where the OpenUEM Server/Docker was installed under `certificates\ca\ca.cer`
 - sftp.cer, this is the public part of SFTP certificate that the console will use to authenticate SFTP connections.
 You should find the file in the folder where the OpenUEM Server/Docker was installed under `certificates\console\sftp.cer`
 - agent.cer, this is the certificate that allows the agent to connect with the NATS server.
 You should find the file in the folder where the OpenUEM Server/Docker was installed under `certificates\agents\agent.cer`
 - agent.key, this is the private key that allows the agent to connect with the NATS server.
 You should find the file in the folder where the OpenUEM Server/Docker was installed under `certificates\agents\agent.key`

 ![Place certs next to the installer](/img/agent/certs.png)

+If you want to use the installer's flags:

+- /cacert=path, this is the flag for the Certification Authority certificate file.
+You should find the file in the folder where the OpenUEM Server/Docker was installed under `certificates\ca\ca.cer`
+- /cert=path, this is the flag for the public part of SFTP certificate that the console will use to authenticate SFTP connections.
+You should find the file in the folder where the OpenUEM Server/Docker was installed under `certificates\console\sftp.cer`
+- /key=path, this is the flag for the certificate that allows the agent to connect with the NATS server.
+You should find the file in the folder where the OpenUEM Server/Docker was installed under `certificates\agents\agent.cer`
+- /sftpcert=path, this is flag for the private key that allows the agent to connect with the NATS server.
+You should find the file in the folder where the OpenUEM Server/Docker was installed under `certificates\agents\agent.key`

 Once you've copied the required certificates next to the setup, you'll have to run the setup command **with administrator privileges** using the available flags: